 Souse.
-David Bispham, the great bary-tone, impersonating the spirit of 176, will sing "The Battle Cry of Tree-dom, while Miss Anna Case, soprano, of the Metropolitan Opera House, will sing "The Star-Spannied Banner" and an in-spiring composition of her own, "Our Anterica."
-Mr. Souse, who is coming to New York especially for this concert, will direct sev-eral of his famous marches, including the new "Boy Scouts of America."
-In honor of the programmes.
+David Bispham, the great barytone, impersonating the spirit of 1776,

+will sing "The Battle Cry of Freedom, while Miss Anna Case, soprano, of

+the Metropolitan Opera House, will sing

+"The Star-Spangled Banner" and an inspiring composition of her own, "Our

+America."

+Mr. Souse, who is coming to New York

+especially for this concert, will direct several of his famous marches, including the

+new "Boy Scputs of America," in honor

+of the participation of the Boy Scouts in

+the celebration as ushers and distributers

+of the programmes.